 ACT was purposefully established in Colorado because of the receptivity of state government and the vision of state-based philanthropy that has for many years seeded redesign efforts that have made a program like ACT possible.

 ACT innovation sites were selected to assure dispersion of ideas, location, practice size, business models, and populations served.
-All ACT innovations take a practice population approach, not a disease approach and will typically affect all patients in their practices.
+All ACT innovations took a practice population approach, not a disease approach and affected all patients in their practices.

-The projected number of participants for the 11 sites includes more than 440 practice members, caring for more than 120,000 patients.
-The variety of practices in ACT enriches the experience base and broadens potential relevance to all practice types in Colorado and beyond.
+The number of participants for the 11 sites included more than 440 practice members, caring for more than 120,000 patients.
+The variety of practices in ACT enriched the experience base and broadened potential relevance to all practice types in Colorado and beyond.

-While differing in tactics and the types of workforce used, ACT practices are implementing systems to:
+While differing in tactics and the types of workforce used, ACT practices implemented systems to: